filipe-silva/FireflyIII.Net/generated/docs/TransactionsApi.md

             config.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new TransactionsApi(config);
-            var id = 1;  // int | The ID of the transaction journal / the split.
+            var id = 123;  // string | The ID of the transaction journal / the split.
             var page = 1;  // int? | Page number.
 The default pagination is 50. (optional)

             try